Sumire Matsubara: Career

 Sumire is represented by the Japanese talent agency Sky Corporation (for entertainment activities and advertising).
 In 2014, Sumire guest starred on Hawaii Five-0 as tour bus robber Keilani Makua in the episode "Kanalu Hope Loa".

 In 2017, Sumire made her Hollywood debut in the American Christian drama The Shack where she played the role of Holy Spirit (Sarayu).
 In 2019, she appeared in the sports movie The Brighton Miracle which depicts Japan's performance at the 2015 Rugby World Cup.
 Sumire played the role of Satomi Leitch, who is married to Michael Leitch and captain of the Japanese rugby team.

 In 2021, she became a One Young World Japan Honorary Delegate.

 Personal life

 Sumire was baptized as an infant and attended church at an early age.
 She attended a Catholic elementary school in Hawaii before joining Punahou School.

 On November 25, 2021, Sumire announced on her Instagram that she had married a businessman on November 12.
-At the same time, Sumire also announced the pregnancy of her first child.
+At the same time, Sumire also announced she was pregnant with her first child.
 On April 30, 2022, she gave birth to a healthy baby boy.